 Getting Started with Google Duo

 Getting started with Duo is as simple as getting started with other android apps.
 To get started with Duo, all you must have is a phone number, that is a working SIM.
 You can instantly begin a video call with a single tap once the Duo reach people in your phone’s contacts list.
 You don’t need to create a separate account, nor do you need a Google account.
 And no, Duo doesn’t use your Google account in any way, Google says.
 It must be clearly noted that one SIM for connection and only two persons can video chat simultaneously.
-The Apps runs on your Internet connection and its not 100% free, I mean you need Internet connection everytime you call someone.
+The Apps runs on your Internet connection and its not 100% free, I mean you need Internet connection everytime you call someone. if you’re iOS user or android user who wants to run facetime android but couldn’t download because platform incompatibility then google duo is also great way to use it on android as well as iphone.

 How does it work ?